 Retail Pharmacy: 30-day supply

-Specialty Varies based on type of drug Not covered You pay $45 copay Not covered
+Specialty Not covered Not covered You pay $45 copay You pay 20% coinsurance

 Mail Order: 90-day supply (or 30-day supply if using an out-of-network pharmacy)